hmrc/register-trust-other-individual-frontend/Migration to GovUk Frontend.md

 ####Update components

+> If the same new component is used multiple times to ‘copy’ old components, consider how easy it is simplify and use less components.
+We should aim for fewer components, but will decide on a case by case basis.

 Have made changes to ViewUtils.errorHref and DateErrorFormatter.formatArgs for use in DateInput and ErrorSummary

 We have for error summary